Robert FitzRoy: Memorials

 The Admiral Fitzroy Inn in Newport, Rhode Island, US, is named in his honour.

 Mount Fitz Roy at the Argentina–Chile border was named after him by the Argentine scientist and explorer Francisco Moreno.
 It is 3440 m high.
 The aboriginals had not named it, and used the word chaltén (meaning smoking mountain) for this and other peaks.

 Fitzroy River, in northern Western Australia, was named after him by Lieutenant John Lort Stokes who, at the time, commanded HMS Beagle (previously commanded by FitzRoy).

 The South American conifer Fitzroya cupressoides is named after him, as well as the Delphinus fitzroyi, a species of dolphin discovered by Darwin during his voyage aboard the Beagle.

-Fitzroy, Falkland Islands and Port Fitzroy, New Zealand are also named after him.
+Fitzroy, Falkland Islands, Fitzroy, New Plymouth and Port Fitzroy, New Zealand are also named after him.